 In July 2002, the Company entered into a Non-Compete and Confidentiality Agreement with Dr. H. Reginald McDaniel, a former employee who resigned from the Company in June 2002.
 Under the terms of the Non-Compete and Confidentiality Agreement, the Company agreed to pay Dr. McDaniel \$25,000 a month, as consideration for his continued compliance with the non-compete clause of this agreement.
-In July 2003, the Company agreed to renew the term of this Non-Compete and Confidentiality Agreement for an additional year and continue to pay Dr. McDaniel \$25,000 a month through June 2004.
+In July 2003, the Company agreed to renew the term of this Non-Compete and Confidentiality Agreement to pay Dr. McDaniel \$25,000 a month through June 2004.